The truth of social media is this:

 There are lots of monitoring services out there, but you only need these two: Google Alerts, and Social Mention.

-Google alerts is free service that will email you whenever something new is posted about your organization online.
+Google alerts is a free service that will email you whenever something new is posted about your organization online.
 This includes new articles, blog posts, videos, and forum discussions.
 It’s an easy way to keep track of online attention from customers, media outlets, and anyone else who encounters your business.

 Mention is similar to Google Alerts, but it also monitors fast-changing social networks such as Twitter, LinkedIn, and Reddit.
 This content can be missed by Google Alerts, but often contains the juiciest information.